Leadership

 Margaret Knell

-Margaret Knell serves as WIND’s secretary and focuses on governance.
+Margaret serves as WIND’s secretary and focuses on governance.
 She has over 25 years of experience in not-for-profit and association management, with a focus in governance and legal operations.
 Margaret holds a BA in Communications and Business from John Carroll University; an MBA from the Keller Graduate School of Management; and an MS, Information Technology and Privacy Law, with Honors from The John Marshall Law School, Chicago.
 Margaret believes strongly in mentoring other women and giving back to her community and feels fortunate to be able to do so by participation on the WIND Board.

 Visit Margaret on LinkedIn